Neighborhood Info Without The Neighborhood Drama. Learn more

 Do Gerbera Daisies Live in All Climates?

-Gerbera daisies are native to tropical regions and thrive in warm, sunny climates.
-They’re best suited for USDA hardiness zones 8-11, where they can be grown as tender perennials (lives year-round) and bloom in the late spring.
+Gerbera daisies are native to tropical regions and perform best in warm, sunny climates.
+They thrive in USDA hardiness zones 8 through 11, where they can be grown as tender perennials that bloom throughout the warmer months.
+In these zones, they can survive year-round if protected from extreme temperatures.

 Frequently Asked Questions